Richest Politicians in Canada

 5th: Justin Trudeau – 125 million Canadian dollars

-Prime Minister of Canada since 2015, Justin Trudeau is not only a statesman, but also one of the wealthiest sitting politicians in the world.
+Former Prime Minister of Canada from 2015 to March 2025, succeeded by Mark Carney after Carney’s March 14, 2025 swearing-in, Justin Trudeau remains one of Canada’s wealthiest political figures after leaving office.
 His personal fortune is estimated at approximately 125 million Canadian dollars (approximately 96 million US dollars).
 A large portion of this wealth comes from the inheritance of his father, former Prime Minister Pierre Elliott Trudeau.
 Justin and his brothers inherited a sum exceeding $40 million, which served as the foundation of his wealth.

 4th: Paul Martin – 300 million Canadian dollars